 Early Indians ate food that was easily available from nature.
 Fruits, wild berries, meat, fish, etc. were the main food items of the nomadic dwellers.
 With the advent of civilization, people settled and started to do farming.
 This led to the discovery of food crops, pulses, etc. Food in ancient India was cultivated in the fertile river valleys.
 Rice was their staple food that was eaten with cooked lentils, vegetables and meat.

 Cows became holy more than 3000 years back.
 Cows were respected and worshipped hence people stopped eating beef.
-Milk was used to make yoghurt and ghee.
+Milk was used to make yogurt and ghee.
 Milk and milk products came much into use during ancient times.
 Rice was eaten with curd and yogurt.
-Most people in India became vegetarians and meat was consumed very rarely.
+Most people in India became vegetarians and the meat was consumed very rarely.
 Fish and seafood came to be eaten along the rivers.
 Hence, it was in the south that there were most dishes based on it.